Emergent dynamics in excitable flow systems: Model

 Without loss of generality we can make the equations dimensionless using $\tilde{V}\equiv \frac{V}{V_R}$, $\tilde{P}\equiv \frac{P}{\Delta P_o}$ and $\tilde{I} \equiv \frac{I}{2 \gamma V_R^2 \Delta P_o}$, which sets the dimensionless time to be $\tilde{t} \equiv 2V_R \gamma \Delta P_o t$.
 With these substitutions, equations ~\cref{eq1,eq2,eq3,eq_vol_pres,eq_vol_deriv} become:

 We will also define $\alpha \equiv \frac{\alpha_d \Delta P_o}{V_R}$ so that \eqref{eq_dim_vp} takes the form:

 In the rest of this work we will drop the tildes for the sake of clarity.
-Further considerations on alternatives expressions for $\Gamma(\Delta P)$ or the possible variations of equation \eqref{eq_vol_pres} may increase the complex dynamical behavior of the model, but this lays outside the scope of this work.
+Further considerations on alternatives expressions for $\Gamma(\Delta P)$ or the possible variations of equation \eqref{eq_vol_pres} may increase the complex dynamical behavior of the model.